ReptiloidAnunak/alexandria_librarian/README.md

 5. **Update book status**:
    Users can update a book's status to either "available" or "checked out" by providing its unique ID.

+6. Load books by api from site and put in into database.
+There is only ona loader: loaders_api/loader_api_model.py.<br>
+This is a demo version of the additional service.

 ## Installation